tareqhassan2014/viral-spot-py-backend/docs/api/trigger_viral_analysis_processing.md

 | :--------- | :----- | :------------------------------------- |
 | `queue_id` | string | The ID of the analysis job to process. |

+## Execution Flow

+1.  **Receive Request**: The endpoint receives a POST request with a `queue_id` in the URL path.
+2.  **Fetch Job Data**: It queries the `viral_queue_summary` view to get all the necessary data for the job, including the content strategy and competitor list.
+3.  **Handle Not Found**: If the job is not found, a `404 Not Found` error is returned.
+4.  **Instantiate Processor**: The application creates an instance of a `ViralIdeasProcessor` class, passing the job data to its constructor.
+5.  **Start Background Task**: The main processing logic of the `ViralIdeasProcessor` is started as a background task (e.g., using `asyncio.create_task` or a job queue like BullMQ).
+This allows the API to respond immediately without waiting for the analysis to complete.
+6.  **Send Response**: The endpoint returns a confirmation that the processing has started in the background.

 ## Responses

 ### Success: 200 OK